 Raquel Kalil is a visual designer specializing in brand and identity, illustration, and creative direction for tech and food futures.

-In her personal practice, Raquel experiments with various image-making processes to translate the relationship between memories and place.
+In her personal practice, Raquel experiments with image-making processes to produce limited edition publications.
 She holds keen interest in waste streams and eating rituals culminating in an emerging body of work regarding food/waste/earth futures.

 Raquel holds an MFA in Design from the California College of the Arts and a B.Des in Architecture from the University of Florida.